brandonchinn178/checked-io/packages/checked-io/README.md

 Obviously, trying to keep up with all the changes to `base` would be an immense effort.
 Plus, it would be nice if `base` typed its functions exactly, to avoid the partial branches that `checked-io` requires, to handle _the possibility_ of a given `IO` action throwing some other exception.

 Moving these changes into `base` would also allow libraries to start typing their APIs more strictly, and provide a more type-safe interface.
-Notice that `checked-io` is flexible about how users want to deal with exceptions; library authors are still able to use whatever exception mechanism they want in `IOE`, e.g. Matt Parsons's suggestion of using [type classes to compose error types](https://www.parsonsmatt.org/2018/11/03/trouble_with_typed_errors.html).
+Notice that `checked-io` is flexible about how users want to deal with exceptions; see the "Compatibility with `checked-io`" section for more information.

 Here's one possible migration plan for migrating `base` to using checked exceptions: